 - In a bowl, whisk together flour, baking powder, baking soda and salt.
 Set aside.

-- In a separate bowl, beat butter and both sugars for several minutes, until light and fluffy.
+- Using a hand mixer or stand mixer fitted with the paddle attachment, beat butter and both sugars for 2 minutes, until light and fluffy.
 Add egg and vanilla extract, mixing until combined, scraping the sides of the bowl as needed.
 On low speed, add in flour mixture and mix until just combined.

-- Stir in M&M's - I usually add about ¾ cup into the batter, the rest will get pressed on top of the cookies before baking.
+- Gently stir in M&M's/chocolate chips - I usually add about ¾ cup into the batter, the rest get pressed on top of the cookies before baking.

-- Scoop a heaping tablespoon of dough and roll into a ball, or use a 1½ tablespoon scoop, and drop dough onto prepared baking sheets leaving about an inch for spreading.
-Using the remaining M&M's, press several (5+) onto the top of each mound of dough.
+- Scoop balls of dough, between 1.5 and 2.5 tablespoon portions (a little smaller or a little larger than a golf ball).
+Drop dough onto prepared baking sheets leaving an inch or two for spreading.
+Using the remaining M&M's, press several (5 or so) onto the top of each mound of dough.
 Keep in mind that the cookies will spread out while baking, so be generous with the M&M's.